jaantollander/masters-thesis/content/40_results.md

 \clearpage

 # Results
-The results section presents the results from analyzing the file system usage statistics from Puhti.
+The results section presents the results from analyzing the file system usage statistics obtained from monitoring on Puhti, as discussed in section \ref{monitoring-and-analysis}.

-In Subsection \ref{entries-and-issues}, we discuss the issues we found with the data quality from Lustre Jobstats on Puhti.
+We begin by discussing the issues we found with the data quality from Lustre Jobstats on Puhti in Subsection \ref{entries-and-issues}.
-As a consequence of the issues, the analysis is less deep and automated than was the initial goal.
+These issues greatly impacted the thesis work because they led to data and time loss.
+As a consequence, we were not able to develop automated tools for analyzing the monitoring data.

 Despite the issues, we obtained data that we believe to be reliable.
-We present different aspects of data from compute nodes on 24-hour period of 2022-10-27.
+We present different aspects of data from compute nodes on 24 hours of 2022-10-27.
+We omitted data from login and utility nodes in this analysis due to a lack of time to verify that it did not contain any issues.
 Subsection \ref{counters-and-rates} shows raw counter values and computed rates of a few hand-picked jobs to illustrate different I/O patterns.
-Next, Subsection \ref{total-rates} shows total rates of each operation for each Lustre target to visualize larger scale I/O patterns across the whole data set.
+In Subsection \ref{total-rates}, we show the total rates of each operation for each Lustre target to visualize larger-scale I/O patterns across the whole data set.
-Finally, Subsection \ref{components-of-total-rates} shows the components of a single total rate on specific Lustre target to demonstrate the effects of the different components.
+Finally, Subsection \ref{components-of-total-rates} shows the components of a single total rate on a specific Lustre target to demonstrate the effects of the different components.

 <!--
 The volume and complexity of data make representation a challenge.